josmar-crwdstffng/angular/aio/content/guide/creating-libraries.md

 To make your solution reusable, you need to adjust it so that it does not depend on application-specific code.
 Here are some things to consider in migrating application functionality to a library.

-*   Declarations such as components and pipes should be designed as stateless, meaning they don't rely on or alter external variables.
+*   Declarations such as components and pipes should be designed as stateless, meaning they do not rely on or alter external variables.
     If you do rely on state, you need to evaluate every case and decide whether it is application state or state that the library would manage.

 *   Any observables that the components subscribe to internally should be cleaned up and disposed of during the lifecycle of those components